Inshadowin/react-wizzard/README.md

 Serves purpose of control over stages and `onEnter` / `onLeave` events

+Component is stateless, you need to provide state / onChange on your own It's enough to have `[state, onChange] = useState({})` as there are no additional logic there

 ## Documenation

 - `Wizzard` component.
 Core component that accepts children of `Wizzard.Stage` type